 Setting up a reverse proxy for Jellyfin can help you access the media server from a remote computer or network.

 If you want to access your Jellyfin media server from a remote computer or network, you can set up a reverse proxy using Apache or Nginx.
-Here the guide will cover how to set up Apache as a reverse proxy on Linux Mint.
+The guide will cover setting up Apache as a reverse proxy on Linux Mint.

 First, install the Apache web server using the following command: